cytodata/awesome-cytodata/readme.md

 - [Image-based multivariate profiling of drug responses from single cells](https://doi.org/10.1038/nmeth1032) - A multivariate method for classifying untreated and treated human cancer cells based on ∼300 single-cell phenotypic measurements.
 - [Discovering metabolic disease gene interactions by correlated effects on cellular morphology](https://doi.org/10.1016/j.molmet.2019.03.001) - Profiling disease-gene interaction during adipocyte differentiation.
 - [Phenotypic profiling of the human genome by time-lapse microscopy reveals cell division genes](https://doi.org/10.1038/nature08869) - This study provides an in-depth analysis of cell division phenotypes and makes the entire high-content data set available as a resource to the community.
+- [Bioactivity screening of environmental chemicals using imaging-based high-throughput phenotypic profiling](https://doi.org/10.1016/j.taap.2019.114876) - Use of image-based profiling to screen the bioactivity of environmental chemicals
+- [Repurposing High-Throughput Image Assays Enables Biological Activity Prediction for Drug Discovery](https://doi.org/10.1016/j.chembiol.2018.01.015) - Using image-based profiles to predict the bioactivity of small molecules in other unrelated assays.
+- [Tales of 1,008 Small Molecules: Phenomic Profiling through Live-cell Imaging in a Panel of Reporter Cell Lines](https://doi.org/10.1101/2020.03.13.990093) - Demonstrating the effects of polypharmacology in MOA prediction while offering solutions for overcoming it in future image-based profiling studies.

 ### Methods